OttawaESS/client-ess-site/src/pages/services.md

           description: >-
             Forgot to print your assignment?
 Need some class notes at the last minute?
 We’ve got you covered!
 Come on down to the ESS office and we’ll print up to 30 pages for you, in black and white or colour, absolutely free!

-        - title: Locker Rental (Free)
+        - title: Locker Rental
           image: images/services/locker.jpeg
           description: >-
             Tired of carrying all those pesky textbooks back and forth with you to campus?
 We’ve got you covered!
-Locker rentals for the 2021/2022 academic year are free of charge so come on down to the office and reserve one Today!
+Come on down to the office and reserve a locker Today!

         - title: Merchandise
           image: images/services/merch.png